avnes/k8s-playground/README.md

 # Kubernetes playground using k0s and k0sctl

+:warning: This whole guide has only been tested on linux-x64.
+If issues are found on other architectures, then please raise a pull request.

 ## Prerequisite

 - Make sure your user or group has password-less sudo configured through /etc/sudoers.
-Example: `%wheel  ALL=(ALL)       NOPASSWD: ALL`
+Linux example: `%wheel  ALL=(ALL)       NOPASSWD: ALL`
 - Make sure sshd service is started: `sudo systemctl start sshd.service`.
+- Make sure you have a SSH key pair.
+If you do not have a key pair, then you can generate it with: `ssh-keygen`

 ## Install k0sctl